DataDog/integrations-extras/signl4/README.md

 ![SIGNL4 Incidents Rule][5]

-If you create a new incident now, your SIGNL4 team will receive an alert.
-If you acknowledge / close the alert in the SIGNL4 app, the incident status will be set to Stable / Resolved.
+If you create a new incident, your SIGNL4 team receives an alert.
+If you acknowledge or close the alert in the SIGNL4 app, the incident status is be set to Stable or Resolved.

 Also, if you set the incident status to Resolved in Datadog, this will close the alert in SIGNL4.